trsonfu/succinct-stats-extension/privacy-policy.md

 # Privacy Policy for Succinct Stats Tracker

-Last updated: 04/01/2025

-## Overview
-Succinct Stats Tracker ("we", "our", or "the extension") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our Chrome extension.

-## Information Collection
+## Data Collection and Usage

-The extension collects and processes the following data:
+This Chrome extension ("Succinct Stats Tracker") collects and processes the following data:

-1. **Twitter/X Usernames**: We collect usernames from Twitter/X profile pages you visit to fetch relevant Succinct Network statistics.
+1. **Twitter/X Username**: We collect the Twitter/X username from the profile page you are viewing to fetch and display stats.

-2. **Public Succinct Network Data**: We retrieve public statistics (Stars, Proofs, Cycles, etc.) from the Succinct Network API.
+2. **Stats Data**: We fetch and display stats data from the Succinct Stats API for the viewed Twitter/X profile.
-3. **Temporary Storage**: We temporarily cache this data to improve performance and reduce API calls.

-## Data Usage
+## How We Use Your Data

-The collected data is used solely for:
+- The collected username is used solely to fetch stats data from the Succinct Stats API.
-- Displaying Succinct Network statistics on Twitter/X profiles
-- Improving extension performance through caching
-- No personal data is collected, stored, or transmitted beyond these purposes
+- The stats data is displayed within the extension interface.
+- We do not store any data locally or transmit it to any third-party services.
+- We do not track or collect any personal information beyond the Twitter/X username.

 ## Data Storage

-- All data is stored locally in your browser
+- All data processing happens in real-time and is not stored permanently.
-- Cache data is temporary and automatically cleared
-- No data is sent to external servers except for API calls to Succinct Network
+- No data is saved to your device or any external servers.

+## Permissions

+The extension requires the following permissions:

+- `storage`: To store user preferences locally.

+## Host Permissions

+The extension requires access to the following domains:

+- `https://www.succinct-stats.xyz/*`: To fetch stats data from the Succinct Stats API
+- `https://twitter.com/*`: To access Twitter profile pages
+- `https://x.com/*`: To access X (Twitter) profile pages

 ## Third-Party Services

-We only communicate with:
-- Twitter/X (to identify profile pages)
-- Succinct Network API (to fetch public statistics)
+- We use the Succinct Stats API (succinct-stats.xyz) to fetch stats data.

-## Your Rights
-You can:
-- Clear cached data through your browser settings
-- Uninstall the extension at any time to remove all stored data
+- No other third-party services are used.

-## Changes to This Policy
+## Updates to This Policy

-We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We may update this privacy policy from time to time.
+Any changes will be posted on this page.

-## Contact Us
+## Contact

-If you have any questions about this Privacy Policy, please contact us at admin@tempestcrypto.net
+If you have any questions about this privacy policy, please contact us at admin@tempestcrypto.net

-## Consent
-By using our extension, you consent to our Privacy Policy and agree to its terms.